Fraud incidents rising with surge in UPI transactions

-UPI-based transactions, which have witnessed over four-fold rise both in number and value terms over the last two years, have also been reportedly witnessing a surge in the number of frauds.
+UPI-based transactions, which have witnessed an over four-fold increase both in volume and value terms over the last two years, as well as an increase in the amount of frauds.

-As on March 2020, there were 125 crore UPI based transactions amounting to close to Rs 2.1 lakh crore in value terms.
-This increased to around 540 crore transactions amounting to Rs 9.6 lakh crore in value terms in March 2022, NPCI data suggests.
+As on March 2020, there were 125 crore UPI based transactions, amounting to close to ₹2.1-lakh crore in value terms.
+NPCI data suggests that this increased to around 540 crore transactions, amounting to ₹9.6-lakh crore in value terms in March 2022.

-Given the huge increase in transaction volumes on the UPI platform, industry watchers say UPI frauds now account for most of the cyber fraud incidents, though numbers were hard to come by.
+Given the massive increase in transaction volumes on the UPI platform, industry watchers claim UPI fraud now accounts for most of the cyber fraud incidents, though numbers were hard to come by.

+However, the amount involved in such frauds declined to ₹36,342 crore (₹64,261 crore) during said period.
+The number of card or internet related frauds also increased marginally to 1,532, amounting to ₹60 crore during April-September 2022, as against around 1,247 frauds amounting to ₹49 crore same period last year.

-“In terms of area of operations, an overwhelming majority of cases reported during 2020-21 in terms of number and amount involved related to advances, while frauds concerning card or internet transactions made up 34.6 per cent of the number of cases,” the RBI report said.
+“In terms of area of operations, an overwhelming majority of cases reported during 2020-21 in terms of number and amount involved related to advances, while frauds involving card or online transactions made up 34.6 per cent of the number of cases,” the RBI report said.

-According to Manish Agrawal, Head - Credit Intelligence and Control, HDFC Bank, UPI’s simple and secured architecture make it “unique” and there is hardly any vulnerability in the system.
-The frauds happen due to the vulnerability in the minds of users which fraudsters take advantage of.
+According to Manish Agrawal, Head-Credit Intelligence and Control, HDFC Bank, UPI’s simple and secure architecture makes it “unique” and there is hardly any vulnerability in the system.
+The frauds happen due to the vulnerability in the minds of users, which fraudsters take advantage of.

-More than 60 per cent of UPI fraud victims are salaried individuals and nearly 75-85 per cent of the victims are in the age bracket of less than 45 years, he said.
+More than 60 per cent of UPI fraud victims are salaried individuals, and nearly 75-85 per cent of the victims are in the age bracket of less than 45 years, Agarwal said.

 Further, more than 50 per cent of UPI frauds are in metropolitan areas, while rural geographies account for less than seven per cent.